Physical Therapy - NEW Patient or NEW Issue

 Physical Therapy

-Physical therapists are movement experts who improve quality of life through prescribed exercise, hands-on care, and patient education.
-Physical therapists examine each person and then develop a treatment plan to improve their ability to move, reduce or manage pain, restore function, and prevent disability.
+These subsequent treatment sessions are usually 60 minutes long.
+The PT/PTAs will perform this service and are movement experts who improve quality of life through prescribed exercise, hands-on care, and patient education.
+We will follow the treatment plan that was set up at the initial evaluation to improve your ability to move, reduce or manage pain, restore function, and prevent disability. ...
+Read More

 Massage Therapy